michaelburtonray/vae-docs/logging_in.md

+---
+layout: docs
+title: # Logging In To Retrieve Saved Information
+---

 # Logging In To Retrieve Saved Information

 Let's first give an example of a "Sign In" page.
 In our shopping cart